Turkey

 Birthgap Retirement Indicator (BRI)

-Turkey's Birthgap Retirement Indicator (BRI) reached 18.8% in 2024, marking a significant increase of 5.8 percentage points from 2023.
-Over the past five years, the indicator has shown a rising trend, averaging 3.0% between 2020 and 2024.
-Compared to the 2010s average of -42.1%, the current figure stands significantly higher by approximately 60.9 percentage points.
-On a global scale, Turkey ranks near the bottom, positioned 33rd out of 35 countries in terms of BRI.
-The country's standing in Europe reflects a similarly low ranking, placing 29th among 30 nations.
+Turkey's Birthgap Retirement Indicator (BRI) reached 18.8% in 2024, marking a notable increase of 5.8 percentage points from 2023.
+Over the past five years, the indicator has shown a consistent upward trend, averaging 3.0% between 2020 and 2024.
+Compared to its 2010s average of -42.1%, the current level is higher by roughly 60.9 percentage points.
+On the global stage, Turkey ranks 33rd out of 35 countries in terms of BRI, placing it among the lowest.
+Similarly, within Europe, it holds the 29th position out of 30, reflecting one of the region's lowest values for this metric.

 | Year | BRI | Year | BRI |